SemanticComputing/sampo-ui/docs/pages/PerspectiveConfig.md

     ...
 ],
 ```
 The properties list lists all columns that can be displayed in the table.
-See [sparql config](./SparqlConfig.md) for how exactly to query the data to be displayed in the table. `onlyOnInstancePage` can be set to only display the value on instance pages as to not bloat the results table. `sortBy` defines by which field a cell with multiple entries will be sorted.
+See [SPARQL config](./SparqlConfig.md) for how exactly to query the data to be displayed in the table. `onlyOnInstancePage` can be set to only display the value on instance pages as to not bloat the results table. `sortBy` defines by which field a cell with multiple entries will be sorted.

 #### Facets
 ```